Mqtt Plugin

 enable_backends: [mqtt]

 .
-The publish side is configured to process all messages through the MQTT backend, and the subscribe side is configured to trigger callbacks for all messages from the MQTT backend, thereby establishing the message publish-subscribe pipeline.
+The publisher is configured to process all messages through the mqtt backend, and the subscriber is configured to trigger callbacks for all messages from the mqtt backend, thereby establishing the message publish-subscribe link.

-In this process, the underlying MQTT Topic name format is: /channel/${topic_name}/${message_type}
+During this process, the underlying Mqtt Topic name format is: /channel/${topic_name}/${message_type}

 .
 Here, ${topic_name}